Riddick (character): Eyeshine

 In Pitch Black, Riddick says that while imprisoned in Butcher Bay, he received eye surgery—referred to as a "surgical shine job"—from a doctor who granted him permanent night vision in exchange for "20 menthol KOOLs" cigarettes.
 This procedure made his eyes highly sensitive to normal light, necessitating the use of welding goggles for protection, although he is occasionally seen without them in normally lit environments.

 In the flash movie on the Pitchblack.com website, Riddick undergoes the eye-shine surgery to gain an advantage after encountering humanoids called "shiners," who also possess enhanced night vision.
 These "shiners" call Riddick "darkeye" and have had similar surgeries to navigate the dark areas of the Ursa Luna prison, where guards rarely venture.
 The surgery is depicted as being performed by a bovine veterinarian in a prison facility where Riddick has just arrived and is already planning his escape.
 Riddick chooses to forgo anesthesia for the painful procedure, which involves cutting the cornea and drilling into the eye to inject a reflective substance behind the retina.
 The quoted cost is 1000 credits, but having no cash, Riddick offers a pack of KOOL cigarettes as a down payment and takes welding goggles from the facility.

 The video game The Chronicles of Riddick: Escape from Butcher Bay, a prequel to Pitch Black, provides additional context.
 In the game, after helping a character named "Pope Joe" retrieve his "blessed voice box," Riddick receives stitches for an injury.
 Pope Joe advises Riddick on how to escape and warns him not to "trust [his] eyes."
 At that moment, a ghostly voice informs Riddick that he has "been blind for far too long" and grants him a "gift."
 This voice belongs to a character named "Shirah," who serves as a spiritual guide, helping Riddick awaken his dormant Furyan abilities.
 This moment marks the acquisition of his eyeshine.

 In the Chronicles of Riddick film, Jack/Kyra confronts Riddick, revealing that during her imprisonment, she discovered that no one could perform a "surgical shine job" for any price, accusing Riddick of lying about how he gained his night vision.

-Aa real-life procedure somewhat similar to Riddick's fictional eyeshine, involving light amplification, has been patented.
+A real-life procedure somewhat similar to Riddick's fictional eyeshine, involving light amplification, has been patented.